allanchua101/sana/README.md

 #### Function Region Distribution

-Use the `lambda-region-distribution` command to get the account-wide Lambda function distribution by AWS region.
+`lambda-region-distribution` is used to get the Lambda function distribution by AWS region.

 ```sh
 sana lambda-region-distribution